MBAigner/Making-maDMPs-human-readable/docs/comparison/comparison.md

-# Comparison of original DMPs with the generated ones
+# Comparison of original DMPs with the generated DMPs